humanprotocol/human-protocol/docs/sdk/typescript/classes/kvstore.KVStoreClient.md

 ▸ **setFileUrlAndHash**(`url`, `urlKey?`, `txOptions?`): `Promise`\<`void`\>

-This function sets a URL value for the address that submits the transaction.
+Sets a URL value for the address that submits the transaction, and its hash.

 #### Parameters